Madonna, Polanski films vie for Venice limelight

 "I think he can only travel, if he leaves France ... to Switzerland and Poland, so of course ... it is sad that he is not here but three out of his four lead cast will be here and that will create a sensation because it's really a sensational film," Venice director Marco Mueller told Reuters.

-The movie centers around two couples whose children are involved in a playground brawl.
+The movie centres around two couples whose children are involved in a playground brawl.

 According to production notes, it promises to "shine a spotlight on the risible contradictions and grotesque prejudices of four well-heeled American parents."

-Also premiering Thursday is "Warriors of the Rainbow: Seediq Bale," based on the true story of an uprising by indigenous people in Taiwan against Japanese rulers in the 1930s.
+Also premiering on Thursday is "Warriors of the Rainbow: Seediq Bale", based on the true story of an uprising by indigenous people in Taiwan against Japanese rulers in the 1930s.

 (Reporting by Mike Collett-White, editing by Paul Casciato)